ClickCease

 Step 1: Figure Out Your Home’s Market Value

-You need details on what buyers will actually pay for your house right now, not what Zillow says or what you hope it’s worth.
+You need details on what buyers will pay for your house right now, not what Zillow says or what you hope it’s worth.

 Essentially, they’ll dig into recent sales in your neighborhood and tell you the truth about your home’s value.